kameshr/prifpy/README.md

 2. `prifpy.printprifac`: Print the above created dictionary of prime factors to `STDOUT` by passing the `dict` to it.

-3. `lcm`: Computes the LCM of an array of number passed as an argument and returns the prime factorized `dict` object of the LCM.
+3. `prifpy.lcm`: Computes the LCM of an array of number passed as an argument and returns the prime factorized `dict` object of the LCM.
 The LCM value can be accessed by the special key `-1`.

-4. `hcf`: Computes the HCF of an array of number passed as an argument and returns the prime factorized `dict` object of the HCF.
+4. `prifpy.hcf`: Computes the HCF of an array of number passed as an argument and returns the prime factorized `dict` object of the HCF.
 The HCF value can be accessed by the special key `-1`.
 <br>

 **`prifpy-cmd`** is a command line wrapper script for the module.
 Please run it to see its options.

 ### Copyright: